patrickfav/dice/README.md

  [Launch4J](http://launch4j.sourceforge.net/) is used to wrap the `.jar` into an Windows executable.
 It should automatically download the needed JRE if required.

+## Tl;dr: How should I use it?

+Depends.
+Either you want manually create tokens or nounces, then I'll recommend base32 or base36 if it needs to be url safe and base64 if not.
+16 byte usually suffice for globally unique, very hard to guess randoms.

+    java -jar dice.jar 16 -e "base36"

+Or you want to create static salts, or randoms to harcode, then just use:

+    java -jar dice.jar 16 -e "java"

 ## Demo

 ## Command Line Interface